Siddharth-god/OpenLane-SoC-ProjectRepo/README.md

 5. Load generated placement def in magic tool and explore the placement.

 ```
-Area of die in microns = Die width in microns * Die height in microns
+Area of die in Microns = Die width in Microns x Die height in Microns
 ```
 #### 1. Run 'picorv32a' design floorplan using OpenLANE flow and generate necessary outputs.